Codecademy/docs/content/kotlin/concepts/strings/terms/lowercase/lowercase.md

   - 'paths/computer-science'
 ---

-The `lowercase()` method in Kotlin is used to convert the characters of a string to lowercase.
+The `.lowercase()` method in Kotlin is used to convert the characters of a string to lowercase.

 ## Syntax